Flow Research

 -

-growth through 2024 for all flowmeters used in process environments.
-It
+and forecasts growth through 2027 for all flowmeters used in process

-makes it easy to compare market size, market shares, and growth rates for
+environments.
+It makes it easy to compare market size, market shares, and

-all types of flowmeters.
-We use a bottom-up method to determine market size
+growth rates for all types of flowmeters.
+We use a bottom-up method to

-for each flowmeter type, and then put these numbers together for the
+determine market size for each flowmeter type, and then put these numbers

-worldwide picture.
-We believe this is the only way to get a reliable
+together for the worldwide picture.
+We believe this is the only way to get

-picture of the world flowmeter market and to find out how the different
+a reliable picture of the world flowmeter market and to find out how the

 -